Keed21/simple_shell/README.md

 0x16.
-C - Simple Shell by Olasubomi and Peter
+C - Simple Shell by keed and alex wambua